irudik/irudik.github.io/index.md

 # Work in progress

-### Economic production, environmental regulation, and biodiversity
+### Economic production and biodiversity in the United States
 Yuanning Liang, Ivan Rudik, Eric Zou

 ### The economic geography of environmental regulation